-Clojure Cookbook is coming
+Clojure Cookbook has arrived

 The book contains hundreds of real-world problems and solutions, ranging from basic utilities to rich web services to heavy data processing.

-O'Reilly will sell Clojure Cookbook in physical form, and will also make it available as an ebook (in multiple formats), freely redistributable under a Creative Commons license.
+O'Reilly will sell Clojure Cookbook in physical form, and will also make it available as an ebook (in multiple formats-coming soon)

-All example problems and discussions will be readily available on GitHub throughout and after the writing process, including those contributions which won't make it into the final published version.
+All example problems and solutions are also readily available on GitHub, including those contributions that didn't make it into the final published version—All freely redistributable under a Creative Commons license.